NidhiSaini1/NidhiSaini1/README.md

-## 🚀 About Me: Nidhi Saini - Data Engineer
+## 🚀 About Me: Nidhi Saini - Senior Data Analyst

 Welcome to my GitHub profile!
-I'm a dedicated Data Engineer with over 3.5 years of experience in Data Analytics.
+I'm a dedicated Data Analyst with over 4 years of experience in Data Analytics.
 I am currently enhancing my skills as a Master of Data Science candidate at the University of Nottingham.
 I specialize in leveraging data visualization tools like Tableau and Power BI to transform complex data into actionable insights.

 🌐 **Projects and Practical Applications**

 My passion for data science is evident through my involvement in various impactful projects:

 - **Product & Data Analyst Intern at Passport 365**
-  **Duration:** July 2024 - Present
+  **Duration:** July 2024 - September 2024
   **Details:** Designing and managing policy databases with SQL Server and Azure Data Studio.
 Collaborating with sales and marketing teams to develop data pipelines and dashboards, enhancing data-driven decision-making.

 - **Gesture Recognition**